 In 2007, after years of planning and fundraising, an innovative new Spertus building — designed by Chicago’s Krueck + Sexton Architects to serve the growing needs of Spertus students and visitors — was opened at 610 S. Michigan Avenue in the heart of Chicago’s historic academic and cultural corridor.
-The new building, which has received an array of prestigious architectural and civic awards, provides a 21st-century “home base” for Spertus’ academic and public offerings.
-It features state-of-the-art classrooms, a theater, exhibit space, event space, and library spaces, plus collections’ storage for art, archives, books, music, and film.
+The new building, which has received an array of prestigious architectural and civic awards, provides a 21st-century “home base” for the Institute's academic and public offerings.
+It features state-of-the-art classrooms, a theater, exhibition space, event space, and a library, plus collections’ storage for art, archives, books, music, and film.

 In July 2009, Spertus named Dr. Hal M. Lewis, an expert on Jewish organizational leadership, its eighth president.
 About his appointment, Chair of the Spertus Board of Trustees Donna Barrows said: “We are honored to have Hal Lewis accept this position.
 Like Spertus, his areas of expertise encompass the breadth and depth of the contemporary Jewish experience.
 He brings an expert’s perspective on leadership and organizational planning, something that is critical to all educational and cultural organizations at this time of change in the economic and business environments.
 Because he has the rare distinction of having been a Spertus student, faculty member, program officer, and administrator, he has a unique understanding of our organization’s specific strengths and challenges, as well as what Spertus means to those we serve.”

 Under the leadership of Dr. Lewis, the once-separate divisions of Spertus College, Spertus Museum, and the Asher Library were combined into an integrated Center for Jewish Learning and Culture, combining and consolidating resources across the divisions to more efficiently and effectively serve Spertus students and core audiences.
-In response to today’s needs, Spertus offers academic and public programs at Spertus, in the Chicago suburbs, and in select locations across North America.
+In response to today’s needs, Spertus offers academic and public programs at Spertus and in the Chicago suburbs, and serves students worldwide.

 Appealing to a variety of audiences and enabled through the dedicated efforts of its many friends and supporters, Spertus today serves both scholarly learners and those pursuing knowledge for its own sake.
 Spertus serves people of all backgrounds, locally and around the world, through a tremendous wealth of programs, educational opportunities, and cultural offerings.
 Through its offerings, Spertus provides opportunities for lifelong learning, builds leadership and community responsibility, and enhances understanding of the Jewish experience.

 By unanimous vote of the Board of Trustees, Spertus changed its name to Spertus Institute for Jewish Learning and Leadership in late 2012.
 More than a change in moniker, this represented a sharpening of the Institute’s focus and mission.
-Rooted in the belief that a learning Jewish community is a vibrant Jewish community and that strong leaders build and sustain strong communities, Spertus began 2013 by intensifying its commitment to Jewish learning for adults and to the training and development of nonprofit leaders.
-In classes, workshops, exhibits, and public programs, downtown, in the suburbs, and online, adult learners explore the Jewish experience in a nondenominational environment.
-Additionally, Spertus is working to be the place for leadership training in the nonprofit sector, on both the professional and volunteer level, within and beyond the Jewish community.
-Our graduate degrees, certificate programs, and special programming enable today’s nonprofit organizational leaders to become the skilled, ethical, inspiring and effective leaders needed to transform community life now and for generations to come.
+Rooted in the belief that a learning Jewish community is a vibrant Jewish community and that strong leaders build and sustain strong communities, Spertus began 2013 by intensifying its commitment to Jewish learning for adults and to the training and development of Jewish nonprofit leaders.
+In classes, workshops, exhibitions, and public programs, in downtown Chicago, in the suburbs, and online, adult learners explore the Jewish experience in a nondenominational environment.
+Building on its mission and historical programming, Spertus opened the Center for Jewish Leadership in 2014, which addresses pressing needs for.leadership training in the nonprofit sector, on both the professional and volunteer level, within and beyond the Jewish community.
+The Center features a dramatic expansion of the MA in Jewish Professional Studies program, with cohorts serving Chicagoans, students from across the US, and around the world.
+The Center also offers a range of professional programs, including the coveted Certificate in Jewish Leadership which enables today’s nonprofit organizational leaders to become the skilled, ethical, inspiring, and effective leaders needed to transform community life now and for generations to come.